Investing activities section of statement of cash flows

 - Purchase and sale of intangible assets

-The assets are acquired using cash or other medium of exchange.
-When a medium other than cash is used to acquire an asset we call it a non-cash investing activity.
-For example, a company can purchase a piece of equipment for $1,000 by making payment in cash which is a cash transaction or it can purchase a tract of land by issuing shares to the vendor which is a non-cash transaction.
+The assets are acquired using cash or another medium of exchange.
+When a medium other than cash is used to acquire an asset, we call it a non-cash investing activity.
+For example, a company can purchase a piece of equipment for $1,000 by making a payment in cash, which is a cash transaction, or it can purchase a tract of land by issuing shares to the vendor, which is a non-cash investing transaction.
 When we prepare a statement of cash flows, we are concerned only with cash transactions.
-The significant non-cash investing activities are, however, disclosed in the foot notes under the caption ‘non-cash investing and financing activities’.
+The significant non-cash investing activities are, however, disclosed in the footnotes under the caption “non-cash investing and financing activities”.

-Long term productive assets (also named as non-current assets or fixed assets) are purchased to keep and use in business for a long period of time.
+Long-term productive assets (also known as non-current assets or fixed assets) are purchased to be kept and used in business for a long period of time.
 They are capital assets and are purchased to maintain or enhance the production or trading capabilities of the entity.
-Examples of such assets include plant and machinery, equipment, tools, building, vehicles, furniture and land etc. Since long term assets are not purchased with the intention of resale in the ordinary course of business, the cash flows resulting from their purchase and sale (including any gain on their sale) is classified as ‘cash flows from investing activities’ and is reported under investing activities section of the statement of cash flows.
+Examples of such assets include plant and machinery, equipment, tools, buildings, vehicles, furniture, land, etc. Since long-term assets are not purchased with the intention of resale in the ordinary course of business, the cash flows resulting from their purchase and sale (including any gain on their sale) are classified as “cash flows from investing activities” and are reported under the investing activities section of the statement of cash flows.

 Gains or losses on sale of fixed assets:

 The sale of a used fixed asset normally results in a non-operating gain or loss.
-As non-operating gains or losses are included for the determination of net operating income, their effect is eliminated from the net operating income in the operating activities section.
+As non-operating gains or losses are included in the determination of net income, their effect is eliminated from the net income in the operating activities section.
 It is done in the following way:

-- Deduct from net operating income any gain on sale of fixed assets included in income statement.
+- Deduct from the net income any gain on the sale of fixed assets included in the income statement.

-- Add to net operating income any loss on sale of fixed assets included in income statement.
+- Add to the net income any loss on the sale of fixed assets included in the income statement.

-Consider the following example for understanding hoe these gains and losses are handled while preparing a statement of cash flows:
+Consider the following example to understand how these gains and losses are handled while preparing a statement of cash flows:

 Example:

-The Big Brand company earned a net income of $65,000 for the year 2013.
-During the year, it sold one of its old plants for $6,400 and purchased a tract of land for $1,500.
-The plant was purchased several years ago for $10,000 and was being depreciated using straight line method.
-The accumulated depreciation – plant at the time of sale was $4,000.
+Big Brand Company earned a net income of $65,000 for the year 2023.
+During the year, it sold an old plant asset for $6,400 and purchased a tract of land for $1,500.
+The plant was purchased several years ago for $10,000 and was being depreciated using the straight-line method.
+The accumulated depreciation on the plant at the time of its sale was $4,000.

 Required:

-- Calculate gain or loss (if any) on sale of plant.
-How should it be adjusted in operating activities section assuming company uses indirect method to prepare its statement of cash flows?
+- Calculate the gain (or loss, if any) on the sale of old plant asset.
+How should it be adjusted in the operating activities section, assuming the company uses an indirect method to prepare its statement of cash flows?

-- How should sale of plant and purchase of land be reported in the statement of cash flows?
+- How should the sale of plant asset and the purchase of land be reported in the statement of cash flows?

 Solution:

 (1).
-Gain on sale of plant and its presentation:
+Gain on the sale of plant and its presentation:

 Gain on sale of plant = Sale proceeds – Book value of the plant